HCL-TECH-SOFTWARE/volt-mx-tutorials/README.md

-# Kony Marketplace
+# HCL Marketplace

 ## About

-Kony Marketplace using nodejs, express and nextjs.
+HCL Marketplace using nodejs, express and nextjs.

 ## Commands